-It’s worth taking a look at the Refurbished Store if you deliberately want to pick up an older model.
+It’s worth looking at the Refurbished Store if you deliberately want to pick up an older model.
 Apple is often quick off the mark to phase out features it deems no longer necessary, such as optical drives, FireWire sockets, replaceable hard drives, and so on.
-Some people may genuinely prefer an earlier model with a feature they don’t quite want to live without just yet.
+Some people may genuinely prefer an earlier model with a feature they don’t want to live without.

 However, if you catch the Store around six months after a Mac has come out, you’ll find it with money off.
-Getting a current, top-of-the-range Mac or MacBook for 15% off is surely a great feeling.
+Getting a current, top-of-the-range Mac or MacBook for 15% off is great.
 Here are some great current deals on the Apple Refurbished Store:

 computers.
 The adage runs ‘buyer beware’, but sellers also need to take precautions.
 To make money quickly, it is easy to be talked into handing over what you’re selling for much less than it is worth.
 Having done your research, be prepared to stand your ground.
 You may have to give way slightly on price, but don’t be swayed too much.and are worth considering, although we’d recommend you opt for new, discounted Macs where possible.
 Buying a secondhand Mac on eBay is a riskier business.
 Buying and selling anything on sites like eBay can be fraught with problems, but this is particularly true with high-value products like